jundalisay/superb/content/en/social/economics/solutions/gdp.md

 ---

-Pantrynomics will use Purchasing Power as its alternative to GDP, as explained in [The Digression on the Value of Silver](/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1a1) of the Wealth of Nations.
+Superphysics will use Purchasing Power as its alternative to GDP, as explained in [The Digression on the Value of Silver](/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1a1) of the Wealth of Nations.

 In that Digression, Adam Smith proved that money supply, as the prices of gold and silver, are not correlated with a society's wealth or poverty.
 Instead, it is the money price of some rude produce relative to the main food grain (such as wheat), which is the clearest indicator of a society's wealth or poverty.